Medellin Itinerary: The Top Things to Do in Colombia’s Largest City

 Santa Fe

-Santa Fe is a typical colonial town in Antioquia, famous for it’s suspended bridge over the Cauca River.
 It’s also accessible by a day tour or public transport.
 Take the bus at the North terminal for around 2 hours.

 Guatape

 This day trip is a little closer, at 2 hours away from Medellin.
-You can discover the colorful streets of Guatape and enjoy a panoramic view of the area from El Peñol – A HUGE granitic rock that’s 400m high.
+You can discover the colourful streets of Guatape and enjoy a panoramic view of the area from El Peñol – A HUGE granitic rock that’s 400m high.
 Check out day tours available here.

 Medellin Itinerary - Day trips from Medellin